- Category: Materials

 |Weapon Offset||Transformation of the weapon the camera space.|

-Custom field of view for the mesh that applied with materials, This fixes the waepon stretching when field of view of game camera has been changed to other value, Useful for implementing zoom effect and calibrating weapon size in the screen independently to the camera.
+Custom field of view for the mesh that applied with materials, This fixes the weapon stretching when the field of view of the game camera has been changed to other values, Useful for implementing zoom effect and calibrating weapon size in the screen independently to the camera.

 Modify near clip plane to see more/less of mesh in the camera, This function is working same as (Near clip plane) features in Unreal Engine 4.

-Weapon scale in camera Z axis (depth).
+Weapon scale in camera Z-axis (depth).
 This feature prevents the intersection of weapons with walls.
-Player capsule radius can be really small and the weapons will be still rendered over the geometry of scene.
+The Player capsule radius can be really small and the weapons will be still rendered over the geometry of the scene.

 Implements transition between FOV space and world space based on the distance from the camera.
 Useful for projectiles and character body that is standing on the ground.

 Example instanced material of M_ScopeLens can be found Demo folder WeaponFov/Demo/Weapon/MI_ScopeLens.
-Multiple parterres can be modified to achieve very realistic effect of scope all visual effects are divided on three categories Lens Layer, Overlay Layer, Circle Mask:
+Multiple parterres can be modified to achieve a very realistic effect of scope all visual effects are divided into three categories Lens Layer, Overlay Layer, Circle Mask:

-Black circle that represents the mask of effect.
+The black circle represents the mask of effect.